openvar/variantValidator/docs/user-manual/cli/variantvalidator_cli.md

 ---

-### Validate variants from an input file and write the results to a JSON file
+# Validate Variants from an Input File and Write the Results to a JSON File

 ```bash
 variantvalidator \